Anti-Chinese sentiment: Indonesia

 The Dutch introduced anti-Chinese laws in the Dutch East Indies.
 The Dutch colonialists started the first massacre of Chinese in the 1740 Batavia massacre in which tens of thousands died.
 The Java War (1741–43) followed shortly thereafter.

 The asymmetrical economic position between ethnic Chinese Indonesians and indigenous Indonesians has incited anti-Chinese sentiment among the poorer majorities.
 During the Indonesian killings of 1965–66, in which more than 500,000 people died (mostly non-Chinese Indonesians), ethnic Chinese were killed and their properties looted and burned as a result of anti-Chinese racism on the excuse that Dipa "Amat" Aidit had brought the PKI closer to China.
-In the May 1998 riots of Indonesia following the fall of President Suharto, many ethnic Chinese were targeted by Indonesian rioters, resulting in extensive looting.
-However, when Chinese-owned supermarkets were targeted for looting most of the dead were not Chinese, but the Indonesian looters themselves, who were burnt to death by the hundreds when a fire broke out.
+In the May 1998 riots of Indonesia following the fall of President Suharto, many ethnic Chinese were targeted by other Indonesian rioters, resulting in extensive looting.
+However, when Chinese-owned supermarkets were targeted for looting most of the dead were not ethnic Chinese, but the looters themselves, who were burnt to death by the hundreds when a fire broke out.

-In recent years, disputes in the South China Sea has led to the renewal of tensions.
-At first, the conflict was contained between China and Vietnam, the Philippines and Malaysia, with Indonesia staying neutral.
-However, China's claim to the exclusive economic zones off the Natuna Regency, which is controlled by Indonesia has triggered outrage there.
-Accusations about Indonesia's lack of activities to protect its fishermen from China's claimed behaviors and anti-China disinformation about Chinese foreign workers contribute further to the deterioration of China's image in Indonesia.

-Coconuts Media reported in April 2022 of online groups in the country targeting Chinese-Indonesian women for racialised sexual abuse.
-On the other hand, a 2022 online poll done by Palacký University Olomouc had little more than 20% of Indonesian respondents viewing China negatively while over 70% held a positive view.

 Myanmar

-The ongoing ethnic insurgency in Myanmar and the 1967 riots in Burma against the Chinese community displeased the PRC, which led to the arming of ethnic and political rebels by China against Burma.
-Resentment towards Chinese investments and their perceived exploitation of natural resources have also hampered the Sino-Burmese relationship.
 Chinese people in Myanmar have also been subject to discriminatory laws and rhetoric in Burmese media and popular culture.